Time-Coder/Connector/README.md

     print(integral(f, [0, math.pi]))
 ```

-But in above code, `f` is a simple function.
-But if `f` is a very time consuming function, the time consuming will be multiplied by 1000 for total integral time.
-We can do it in distributed computing way:
+In above code, `f` is a simple function.
+But if `f` is a very time consuming function, the time consuming will be multiplied by 1000 for total integral.
+Naturally, we want multiple computers to calculate function value at the same time.
+Then we can use **Connector** to get multiple computer work together and do task scheduling easily.
+Just use following code:
 ```python
 # server side
 import math